CaseyHaralson/pinkyring-server-template/README.md

 ### Serverless Setup
 The serverless config file is in the root directory.
 The AWS lambdas and event repository implementations are in the packages/infrastructure/aws folder.
 The different resources that are deployed along with the lambdas are in the serverless folder.

 There is a database migration lambda that is packaged as a docker image in the serverless/dbmigration folder.
-This is deployed in the serverless deploy and the github action is setup to call the lambda after deployment so the database can be created/migrated.
+This is deployed in the serverless deploy and the github action is setup to call the lambda after deployment so the database can be created/migrated automatically.

 The database username and password are set in the main serverless file.
 These should ultimately come from a secrets store, but are just mocked in for the template.